dhagrow/telepythy/README.md

 ## Security

-To be explicit, there are no security measures in place within **Telepythy** to secure your source code in transit.
+There are no security measures in place within **Telepythy** to secure your source code in transit.
 The UI controller connects to the embedded service using a regular TCP connection.
 By default, the UI starts a server listening on *localhost* and executes a Python process that connects to it.
 In the future, I may change the default to use UNIX domain sockets on Linux, and named pipes on Windows.
 However, securing the source code in transit will remain the responsibility of the user.

 For connections across machines, I recommend using [SSH port forwarding][6].